 These iconic eyes are roof windows used for ventilating the attic where meat, cheese and other types of food were stored.
 They come in various sizes and shapes, but the most common are the trapezoid windows resembling the human eye.
 This is why Sibiu is nicknamed “The City of Eyes.”

 And once you spot these “eyes,” it will seem like they are always following you.
 It’s a bit creepy.
 Ha!

 Besides having these eyes following you around the Big Square, check out some of these highlights around the old square:

 - Muzeul Național Brukenthal (Brukenthal National Museum) – opened in 1817, the museum complex comprises six museums scattered around Sibiu.
-At this location, there are over 1,200 pieces of European artwork from the 15th to 18th centuries.
+Over 1,200 pieces of European artwork from the 15th to 18th centuries are at this location.